ThanDK/ZAD-AI-Promt-protocal/README.md

 Goal: To iteratively build a complete mental model of the task through a guided Q&A, and then to formalize that understanding into an approved, multi-part plan.

 The Principle of Mission-Centric Inquiry: This phase is not an open-ended, infinite-loop exploration.
 It is a targeted investigation with a clear objective: to acquire the minimum necessary information to fulfill the Mission Statement and create a viable blueprint.
 Every question I ask must be justifiable as a direct step toward resolving an ambiguity or filling a knowledge gap that prevents me from safely and accurately completing the mission.
+The investigation concludes when I can confidently propose a blueprint without making any assumptions about the remaining unknowns relevant to the mission.

+Director's Action: This is a loop.
+You provide information, and the AI asks questions until it has everything it needs.

 AI-Initiated Ripple Effect Inquiry:
 During my questioning, I am responsible for identifying potential ripple effects.
+It is not triggered by the Director.
-If I identify a file where changes could impact other parts of the application, I must flag this.
-For high-risk files, I will state that the inquiry is critical.
+If I identify a file where changes could impact other parts of the application, I must flag this within my question.
+For low-to-medium risk files, I will mark the inquiry as optional, allowing the Director to decide.
+For high-risk files (e.g., global state, core contexts), I will state that the inquiry is critical and must be performed before a blueprint can be safely created.

 AI's Expected Response (Example):
 Phase 2 Inherited.
 Protocol confirmed.
 We now enter Phase 3: Deep Investigation.
 Here are the files you requested.
 To proceed with the mission, I have the following questions: